sebcsiz/BankingApplication/README.md

 - Ability to open up credit accounts => Would implement Luhns Algorithm as validity checker
 - Ability to open up mortgage based on credit score
 - Move money between accounts
-- Mini stock market (I feel like this might be too ambitious)
+- Mini stock market.
+Stock prices would go up or down based on randomness (I feel like this might be too ambitious)

+## User Stories
+As a user, I want to be able to be able to create multiple bank accounts

+As a user, I want to be able to have my account be password/pin protected

+As a user, I want to be able to deposit and withdraw money from my account

+As a user, I want to be able to close/delete a bank account